 What if a non-disclosure or use direction in relation to investigation material has been made under s 100(1) of the NACC Act?

-• to a medical practitioner or psychologist, for the purpose of obtaining medical or psychiatric care, treatment or counselling (including psychological counselling).
+• a medical practitioner or psychologist, for the purpose of obtaining medical or psychiatric care, treatment or counselling (including psychological counselling).

 Engaging with the Commission

-As appears from the exceptions, even where there is a non-disclosure requirement, you can:
+Even where there is a non-disclosure requirement, you can:

-• tell a lawyer about it, for the purpose of obtaining legal advice or assistance;
+• tell a lawyer about it, for the purpose of obtaining legal advice or assistance

 • tell a health worker about it, for the purpose of obtaining medical or psychological assistance, including counselling.